fuse-open/android-build-tools/README.md

 > On Windows, if your user name or `%LOCALAPPDATA%` contain non-ASCII characters, the SDK is installed to `%PROGRAMDATA%\Android\sdk` instead.
 This is because we get build errors if the SDK location contains non-ASCII characters.

+### Changes since 1.x

+* Requiring minimum [JDK 17](https://adoptium.net/) for Gradle 8.0 support.
+* No longer installing a specific version of NDK.
+The right version will be installed when running Gradle.

 ### Related packages

 * [fuse-sdk](https://www.npmjs.com/package/fuse-sdk)